eh2k/squares-and-circles/README.md

 ## ⧉ Conclusions and the future

 The project was originally a kind of research that I did over half a year.
 The current O_C hardware could certainly be optimized.
-As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation (display updates are sometimes audible).
+As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation.
 Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate (aux input) - the issue of noise has not been the focus so far.

 At the moment I like to make the project partially available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.

 ## License

-The application code respectively the suite of machines/engines is released under the MIT license.
+The application code respectively the suite of machines/engines is released under permissive software licenses.
 For licenses e.g. the copyright holders of 3rd-party libraries - see the header of individual source code files or readme/license file in the sub folder.

-The previously mentioned "libmachine", a hardware abstraction layer, will remain "closed software" until I follow some not yet discarded ideas.
+The previously mentioned "libmachine", a hardware abstraction layer, will remain "closed source" until I follow some not yet discarded ideas.
 This is to prevent the firmware from being forked/ported to similar digital Eurorack modules and some theoretical licensing questions.
-So if you consider commercially distributing hardware with this firmware, please contact me (eh2k◯gmx.de).
+If you consider commercially distributing hardware with this firmware, please contact me (eh2k◯gmx.de).

 <!--
 ````